openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

 These general rules cannot cover the order of evaluation of certain expressions when they from time to time cause exceptional conditions.
-A specific explanation is needed for the order of evaluation of the following
+The order of evaluation of the following expressions requires specific explanation:
-expressions:

 -  Class instance creation expressions (see :ref:`New Expressions`);
 -  Array creation expressions (see :ref:`Array Creation Expressions`);